 Message me here or at seth dot herd at gmail dot com.

 There are good and deep reasons to think that aligning AI will be very hard.
-But I think we have promising solutions that bypass most of those difficulties, and could be relatively easy to use for the types of AGI we're most likely to develop first.
+Section 1 of LLM AGI may reason about its goals is my attempt to describe those briefly and intuitively.
+But we also have promising solutions that might address those difficulties.
+They could also be relatively easy to use for the types of AGI we're most likely to develop first.

 That doesn't mean I think building AGI is safe.
 Humans often screw up complex projects, particularly on the first try, and we won't get many tries.
 If it were up to me I'd Shut It All Down, but I don't see how we could get all of humanity to stop building AGI.
 So I focus on finding alignment solutions for the types of AGI people are building.

-In brief I think we can probably build and align language model agents (or language model cognitive architectures) even when they're more autonomous and competent than humans.
+In brief, I think we can probably build and align language model agents (or language model cognitive architectures) up to the point that they're about as autonomous and competent as a human, but then it gets really dicey.
 We'd use a stacking suite of alignment methods that can mostly or entirely avoid using RL for alignment, and achieve corrigibility (human-in-the-loop error correction) by having a central goal of following instructions.
 This scenario leaves multiple humans in charge of ASIs, creating some dangerous dynamics, but those problems might be navigated, too.

 I did computational cognitive neuroscience research from getting my PhD in 2006 until the end of 2022.
 I've worked on computational theories of vision, executive function, episodic memory, and decision-making, using neural network models of brain function to integrate data across levels of analysis from psychological down to molecular mechanisms of learning in neurons, and everything in between.
 I've focused on the interactions between different brain neural networks that are needed to explain complex thought.
 Here's a list of my publications.

 I was increasingly concerned with AGI applications of the research, and reluctant to publish my full theories lest they be used to accelerate AI progress.
-I'm incredibly excited to now be working directly on alignment, currently as a research fellow at the Astera Institute.
+I'm incredibly excited to now be working full-time on alignment, currently as a research fellow at the Astera Institute.

 The field of AGI alignment is "pre-paradigmatic."
 So I spend a lot of my time thinking about what problems need to be solved, and how we should go about solving them.
 Solving the wrong problems seems like a waste of time we can't afford.